Snaregade 8: History

-17th and 18th centruries
+17th and 18th centuries

 The property was listed in Copenhagen's first cadastre of 1689 as No. 14 in Snaren's Quarter and was owned by brewer Erik Børgesen at that time.
 It was listed as No. 12 in the new cadastre of 1756 and was then owned by butcher Jens Stobhack.

 The property was home to 43 residents in six households at the time of the 1898 census.
 Markus Moses Fallentin, a canvas manufacturer, resided in the building with his four children (aged 16 to 21) and two maids.
 Jacob Moses Magenes, another canvas manufacturer, resided in the building with his wife Bagel Fallentins Datter, their six children (aged three to 13), a 22-year-old son from his first marriage and one maid.
 Filiip Samuel Frenkel, a 28-year-old Jewish man (no profession mentioned), resided in the building with his wife Bilka Fallentins Datter.
 Christian Reiman, a master dyer, resided in the building with his third wife Friderike Kæk, their six children (aged one to 10), a 22-year-old daughter from his second marriage, 45-year-old Abigal Hartman, four dyers, two workmen and one maid.
 Moses Bendix Schiff, a Jewish merchant, resided in the building with his wife Bele Jacob Rafel, their two-year-old daughter and one maid.
 Gudman Pedersen, a 39-year-old man (no profession mentioned), resided in the building with his wife Maren Hans Datter and an 18-year-old lodger.

 The property was destroyed in the Copenhagen Fire of 1795.
 No residents were registered on the property at the time of the 1801 census.